 MISCELLANEOUS

 Section 11.01.
-Amendments Not Requiring Consent of Lenders .
+Amendments Not Requiring Consent of Lenders or Certificate Holder .

-(a) This Agreement may be amended from time to time by the Owner Trustee, but without the consent of the Lenders (i) to cure any ambiguity or to correct or supplement any provision herein which may be inconsistent with any other provision herein, or (ii) to make any other provision with respect to matters or questions arising under this Agreement which shall not be materially inconsistent with the provisions of this Agreement provided, however, that no such amendment shall, as evidenced by an Opinion of Counsel, reduce in any manner the amount of, or delay the timing of, distributions which are required to be made on the Certificate or otherwise materially adversely affect the Lenders or amend this Section 11.01.
+(a) This Agreement may be amended from time to time by the Owner Trustee, but without the consent of the Lenders or the Certificate Holder (i) to cure any ambiguity or to correct or supplement any provision herein which may be inconsistent with any other provision herein, or (ii) to make any other provision with respect to matters or questions arising under this Agreement which shall not be materially inconsistent with the provisions of this Agreement provided, however, that no such amendment shall, as evidenced by an Opinion of Counsel, reduce in any manner the amount of, or delay the timing of, distributions which are required to be made on the Certificate or otherwise materially adversely affect the Lenders or the Certificate Holder or amend this Section 11.01.

 (b) The Owner Trustee may, but shall not be obligated to, execute any instrument of amendment that adversely affects any right, duty or liability of, or immunity or indemnity in favor of, the Owner Trustee under this Agreement or any of the documents contemplated hereby to which the Owner Trustee is a party.